This is how we fix the broken childcare system

 we treat childcare much more like a gym than we do a public school or a fire department or a library.
 It’s pay to play.”

-But despite charging more for tuition, Hilaire-Finn says the center wouldn’t have survived without local grants and additional aid from the D.C. government.
+But despite charging more for tuition, Hilaire-Finn says the center wouldn’t have survived without local grants and additional aid from the D.C. government, along with a loan from the Paycheck Protection Program.
 “Parents can only pay so much,” Hilaire-Finn says.
 “We want to make sure we can provide a service that is much needed, but to do so requires a lot of funding and support for the staff.”

 Many childcare centers haven’t been so lucky.
 Since the pandemic, staffing across the childcare industry has dropped by more than 10%, according to data from the Labor Department.
 A survey last year by the National Association for the Education of Young Children found that a third of respondents were considering leaving childcare or shuttering their business in the coming year.
 Now, the childcare industry is also struggling to retain—and attract—workers who are being lured away by retail companies and public schools that can pay higher wages, particularly in response to pandemic-era fluctuations in the labor market.